kalibera/rchk/doc/USAGE.md

 This also happens to reduce the number of phi nodes (or eliminates them).
 On the other hand, the resulting bitcode is harder to check as it has indeed more local variables, so one may need a lot of RAM for the checking.
+Using the tool does not eliminate these errors entirely.
+It may not remove all phi nodes (even in practice it seems to), and it will not remove unusual code (e.g.  the use of an oudated variable value) that happens within a single basic block.